acotto1ksu/OS_HW2/readme.md

 <br>

-The program implements Banker's algorithm through parsing an ``input.txt`` file representing a snapshot of a system's state.
+The program implements Banker's algorithm through parsing an input file representing a snapshot of a system's state.

-The file is formatted as such:
-- First line of the file is the amount of resources available.
-The amount of resources can be any amount, but must be separated by spaces.
-- Separator line after the first line
-- The third and fourth line represent the first process' allocated and maximum resources, respectively.
-Each process must have the same amount of types of resources as defined in the first line (available resources).
-- Separator line after each process.
-Repeat the above step and this step for each process in the table.

 Each process is parsed into an instance of the following struct: